mayadomi/portfolio/README.md

 - [ ] At least 2 web pages.
 - [ ] Version controlled with Git
 - [ ] Deployed on GitHub pages.
-- [ ] Implements responsive design principles.- [ ] Uses semantic HTML.
+- [ ] Implements responsive design principles.
+- [ ] Uses semantic HTML.

 I added a secondary HTML page with a placeholder to contain addition work/projects.
 The whole site was uploaded and version controlled in GitHub using Git.
 I attempted to implement responsive design principles by using media queries and hover/click event listeners/behaviours.
 I attempted to use semantic HTML through the use of articles, headers, footers, form and other more explicit elements and tried to minimise the use of divs where possible.
 I included references and alt text on images as well.